luisfsandsilva-star/BabyGR00T/README.md

 > **Regression datasets:** When exporting new data, ensure the generated `dataset.json` includes the extended metadata (`task_type`, `input_dim`, `target_dim`, `input_pad_value`, and `target_pad_value`).
 Regression tasks must set `task_type: "regression"`, provide float32 `targets`/`target_mask` arrays (saved as `.npy`/`.npz`), and train with the `losses@ACTRegressionLossHead` loss head (configurable via `arch.loss` in the YAML configs).
 The loader first looks for `.npy` files and automatically falls back to sibling `.npz` archives; when saving `.npz`, either store a single unnamed array or place the data under a key that matches the field name (e.g., `targets` or `target_mask`).

+> **Latent episode datasets (.npz):** `PuzzleDataset` can also stream autoregressive targets directly from episode archives when a split directory omits `dataset.json`.
+Place each task under `data_path/<split>/` with two folders: `latents/episode_XXX.npz` (containing a `latents.npy` array saved via `np.savez`) and optional metadata files in `metadata/episode_XXX.json`.
+Metadata files may specify the `set` name, a `group`, and a `puzzle_identifier`; unspecified identifiers are auto-incremented.
+At load time the dataset infers the latent dimensionality, builds prefix sums across episodes, and creates lazy views for inputs, targets (the next latent for teacher forcing), and boolean masks.
+Multiple episode folders can be supplied through `data_paths=[...]`—puzzle identifiers are offset automatically to avoid collisions across tasks.

 ## Experiments

 ### ARC-AGI-1 (assuming 4 H-100 GPUs):